balena-io/docs/pages/learn/getting-started.md

 			             <'
 ```

-Your application will then be downloaded and executed by all the devices you have connected in your fleet.
+Your release will then be downloaded and started by all the devices you have connected in your fleet.
 The first push is slower to deploy, but all subsequent pushes are much faster due to [Docker layer sharing][dockerLayerDocs].
 You can see the progress of the device code updates on the device dashboard:

 <img alt="Service download progress" src="/img/common/device/download-progress.png" width="100%">